-In this guide, we’ll tell you everything you need to know about visiting Ithaca and what you shouldn’t miss during your trip including tips from a local.
+In this guide we explain what you need to know about visiting Ithaca and what you shouldn’t miss, including our insider local tips.
+Let’s begin!

 1. Cascadilla Gorge